4 workers killed as lift free falls at under-construction society in Greater Noida | Science-Environment

 - India

-Four workers died Friday after a service lift had a free fall at an under-construction group housing society in Greater Noida West, also known as Noida Extension, police said.
+Four workers died Friday after a service lift had a free fall from the fourteenth floor at an under-construction group housing society in Greater Noida West, also known as Noida Extension, police said.

 Five other workers suffered injuries and were admitted to the district hospital in critical condition, the police said in a statement.